Both peacocks and peahens are spectacularly dazzling and vibrant birds. Many people, though, question their usefulness on a homestead.

 Peafowl are extremely alert to predators.
 If they see a hawk overhead or a fox trotting by, they sound the alarm to warn the others.

-Pay attention to the sounds your peafowl make, and always check if they sound distressed!
-Peafowl have acute hearing, and they’re rarely wrong about predators, unlike other melodramatic birds like chickens and guineafowl.
+Pay attention to your peafowl’s sounds, and always check if they sound distressed!
+Peafowl have acute hearing and are rarely wrong about predators, unlike other melodramatic birds like chickens and guineafowl.

 That said, peafowl do NOT protect chickens from predators!
 Peafowl also won’t guard your property.
 This is a harmful myth that arose primarily because peafowl are very vigilant to the presence of predators.
-They give warnings when a predator is nearby, but they don’t chase predators away.
+They warn when a predator is nearby but don’t chase predators away.